Home |Vacation

 Panfish very active, good size Crappies and Sunfish found, look for Walleyes in deeper water or in weed-beds.
 This is a clear lake and if you know how to fish through the weeds, that will be where many nice walleyes will be found even during the day.
 This is a great night-fishing lake but only use artificial lures.

-The best times is earlier in the day or towards evening.
-Northerns & Bass very active, mostly in the shallows and near weed lines.
+The best times are earlier in the day or towards evening.
+Northern & Bass very active, mostly in the shallows and near weed lines.

 Late Summer-early Fall: